How to re:Invent, Episode 4 - Packing and Survival Tricks

 Buying Snacks and Water

-You could buy your water or snacks in the hotel convenience store, you could, but you shouldn't.
-They are always overpriced and the latest Vegas attraction is that several of them use dynamic pricing.
-Making items even more expensive during periods of high demand.
-You should also stay away from the hotel minibar; this is where you will get ripped off!
-There is a story from this summer about how a guest was charged $26 for a bottle of water from the minibar in Aria.
+You could buy your water and snacks in the hotel convenience store.
+You could.
+But you shouldn't.
+They are always overpriced, and the latest Vegas trick is dynamic pricing, where the same bottle costs more during busy hours.
+Stay away from the hotel minibar too, as that's where you really get fleeced.
+There is a story from this summer about a guest charged $26 for a single bottle of water from the minibar at Aria.

 Packing Tips

-With that short introduction to some of the Vegas and re:Invent quirks, let's dig deep into the packing advice.
+With that short introduction to some of the Vegas and re:Invent quirks, let's get into the packing advice.
 Just remember, this is what I pack to survive; you might, of course, not need it.
-Still, I think these are some solid pieces of advice from someone who has walked the re:Invent paths almost 10 times now.
+Still, I think these are some solid pieces of advice from someone who has walked the re:Invent paths more than 10 times now.

 Shoes